 According to the United Nations, access to water and sanitation is a basic human right.
 It is also integral for economic growth.
 Targets for both feature under Goal 6 of the Sustainable Development Goals (SDGs), advocating for the ensured availability and sustainable management of water and sanitation.

-“Lack of access to safe, sufficient and affordable water, sanitation and hygiene facilities has a devastating effect on the health, dignity and prosperity of billions of people, and has significant consequences for the realization of other human rights,” – the UN .
+“Lack of access to safe, sufficient and affordable water, sanitation and hygiene facilities has a devastating effect on the health, dignity and prosperity of billions of people, and has significant consequences for the realization of other human rights.”

 Chapter 4 of South Africa’s National Development Plan (NDP) indicates that secure and equitable access to water and sanitation are catalysts for socioeconomic development.
 The absence or deficiency of water infrastructure compromises health and hygiene, which can lead to the spread of disease.
-More than half the global population lacks access to safely managed sanitation, according to a 2020 report by the United Nations.
+Some 2.2 billion people lack access to safely managed sanitation, according to a 2022 joint report by the World Health Organisation (WHO) and UNICEF.

 Why invest in water and sanitation?